 That is all.

 Three men have been charged with pilfering trade secrets from a Wall Street firm after two of them emailed themselves computer code belonging to their former employer from their company email accounts.
-Glen Cressman and Jason Vuu, both former employees of Wall Street firm Flow Traders, were each charged with unlawful duplication …
+Glen Cressman and Jason Vuu, both former employees of Wall Street firm Flow Traders, were each charged with unlawful …

 That is all.